Exceptional Points, Bulk-Boundary Correspondence, and Entanglement Properties for a Dimerized Hatano-Nelson Model with Staggered Potentials: Entanglement entropy

 \right), \eeq \end{widetext} which is non-Hermitian and can have complex eigenvalues.
 Indeed, we plot both real and imaginary parts of the two eigenvalues of (\ref{C2}) in Fig.~\ref{fig:eigcorrsmall} for some fixed values of $W_L$ as function of $V_L$.

-We observe that within the phases characterized by $(1,-1)$ the eigenvalues form conjugate pairs of the form $1/2\pm \ii\alpha$, see panels (a) and (c) in Fig.~\ref{fig:eigcorrsmall} for the fixed values $W_L=\pm 1.5$.
+We observe that within the phases characterized by $(1,-1)$ the eigenvalues form conjugate pairs of the form $1/2\pm \ii\alpha$, where $\alpha$ is a given function of $V_L$ and $W_L$, see panels (a) and (c) in Fig.~\ref{fig:eigcorrsmall} for the fixed values $W_L=\pm 1.5$.
 The same form of eigenvalues is observed for other values of $|W_L|>1$.
 Thus, in this phase, the entanglement entropy is real and given by, \beq S_2=-\log\left(\frac{1}{4}+\alpha^2\right)+4\alpha \arctan(2\alpha) \eeq where $\alpha$ depends on $V_L$ and $W_L$.
 We also note that $\alpha\rightarrow \infty$ as the transition point $V_L=1$ is approached and, as a consequence, $S_2$ diverges at $V_L=1$.
 On the other hand, deep inside the phase, taking $V_L=0$ and $W_L\rightarrow\infty$, we have $\alpha\rightarrow0$ and therefore $S_2\rightarrow2\log 2$.

 Increasing $V_L$ and crossing the transition point $V_L=1$, we observe that the eigenvalues of the correlation matrix in the phase $(0,-1)$ are complex, with the form $\beta_{1,2}\pm \ii \alpha$.
 That is, the eigenvalues have imaginary parts with opposite signs but with different real parts $\beta_{2}=1-\beta_1$.
 This leads to complex values for the entanglement entropy.
 However, for large $|W_L|$ the imaginary part tends to disappear when $V_L$ increases.
 In the limit $V_L\rightarrow \infty$ and $|W_L|\rightarrow \infty$, the exact eigenvalues of the correlation matrix are $1/2\pm \sqrt{2}/4$, producing a real entropy $S_2\approx 0.832991$.